jorcleme/netacad/WINDOWS_QUICK_START.md

 ---

-**Remember:** Always run `.\start.ps1` from a PowerShell terminal in the project folder - this ensures you can interact with prompts and see all output!
+**Remember:** Always run `powershell -ExecutionPolicy Bypass -File .\start.ps1` from a PowerShell terminal in the project folder - this ensures you can interact with prompts and see all output!